cloudberrydb/bootcamp/101-cbdb-tutorials/101-4-data-loading.md

 > **Note:**
 >
-> This exercise loads data using `gpfdsit` to move data from external data files into Cloudberry Database.
+> This exercise loads data using `gpfdist` to move data from external data files into Cloudberry Database.
 Moving data between the database and external tables also needs security request.
-Therefore, only superusers are permitted to use `gpfdsit` and you will complete this exercise as `gpadmin` user.
+Therefore, only superusers are permitted to use `gpfdist` and you will complete this exercise as `gpadmin` user.

 1. Start `gpfdist`: